 Get a Movie Made: 5 Things You Need To Know

-The answer is, it’s a combination of a lot of things… and here’s the list.
-Add them together and you’ll be emailing me with photos from the set.
+The answer is, it’s a combination of a lot of things:

-The people I’ve mentored to get a movie made were extremely passionate.
-Their eyes would light up with energy when they told me their pitch.
+The people I’ve mentored to get a movie made are extremely passionate.
+Their eyes light up with energy when they told me their pitch.
 It was almost as if they were letting me in on this incredible secret… The secret of their amazing film.

 5. Persistence – They never gave up, never faltered, and continued to chip away.
 Many of them are full time filmmakers now, and I couldn’t be happier for them!